EvGeniyLell/share_localization/README.md

 ## Share Localization

-`share_localization` is a command-line tool that shares localization files for iOS, Flutter and Android projects.
+`share_localization` is a command-line tool that shares localization files for iOS, Flutter, and Android projects.
 It ensures that localization strings are consistent across different languages and platforms.

-Currently, it supports sharing `xcstrings`, `dart` and `xml` files.
+Currently, it supports sharing `xcstrings`, `dart`, and `xml` files.

 ### Attention:
-- Android part is not implemented yet.
+- The Android part is not implemented yet.
 - This tool is still in development and may not work as expected.

 ## Installation